 Thanksgiving Dinner!
-Let’s talk Turkey, or not.
+Let’s talk turkey, or not.
 Why you may ask?
 Turkey is probably my least favorite part of the Thanksgiving meal.
-For me., it’s all about the sides!
-So go ahead and brine the turkey or not, fry it, roast it, rub it, stuff it.
+For me, it is all about the sides!
+So go ahead and brine the turkey or not, fry it, roast it, rub it, and/or stuff it.
 Do whatever you do.
 This blog is going to be all about the side dishes.
-Oh. and the GRAVY.
+Oh, and the GRAVY.
 I guess I have been making gravy for so long, that I never really realized what an art form it really is.
 There are a lot of you out there who really struggle with this.
 I am going to make it super easy for you.
 You will be a rockstar gravy maker this Thanksgiving!

 Appetizers?
 To do or not to do, that is the question?
 I say yes!
 Parades and football all day long require snacks.
-Inevitably we never start our meal on time.
-So, having a few apps will relieve the pressure to perform…hahaha!
-Click here for some ideas to serve up pre-Thanksgiving.
+Inevitably, we never start our meal on time.
+So, having a few apps will relieve the pressure to perform, so to speak!
+Click here for some ideas to serve up pre-Thanksgiving Dinner.

 GRAVY AND SIDE DISHES FOR THANKSGIVING DINNER

 How can you enjoy Thanksgiving Dinner without the most perfect gravy?
-The key to any gravy is to develop the flavors over a period of time using bones, but it’s that initial browning that really makes all of the difference.
+The key to any gravy is to develop the flavors over a period of time using bones.
+However, it is that initial browning that really makes all of the difference.
 If you can find bone-in turkey parts, use them.
 If not, chicken will do just fine.
 I like using bone-in, skin-on, turkey or chicken thighs.
 If you are feeding a larger crowd, toss in a few extra thighs.
 In a pot, heat up the olive oil.
-Season the thighs with kosher salt and pepper, on both sides.
+Season, on all sides, the thighs with kosher salt and black pepper.
 Dredge each thigh in flour.
 Add to heated oil and allow to brown (not burn) on both sides.
-If at any point, the thighs burn…you have to start over…sorry…it is a must.
+If at any point, the thighs burn, you have to start over.
+Sorry, it is a must.

 SAUSAGE STUFFING FOR THANKSGIVING DINNER

 This recipe has been in my Family for generations.
 My mother still has the paper that my grandfather wrote the recipe on.
 Rather than reinvent the wheel, I am just going to link the recipe here.
+Also, check out my video on Tiktok!
 Although, I do want to note, this year, I did try something different and formed some of my stuffing in a loaf pan.
 I wanted to do this to show you how you can create a cool sandwich with all of the leftovers!
-I cut two pieces of the stuffing and used as bread, filling the sandwich with leftover turkey, my homemade cranberry sauce, a few thin slices of brie cheese and a bit of peppery arugula!
+I cut two pieces of the stuffing and used as them as sandwich bread.
+Fill the sandwich with leftover turkey, my homemade cranberry sauce, a few thin slices of brie cheese and a bit of peppery arugula!

 OYSTER DRESSING FOR THANKSGIVING DINNER